Wisconsin emergency landing: American Airlines flight grounded due to 'smoke in cabin'

 STUCK SEAT LED TO WILD BRAWL ON AMERICAN AIRLINES FLIGHT, WITNESS SAYS

-Tom Rapier posted on Twitter that the flight had to land in Madison due to "smoke in cabin" and all the passengers deplaned.
+Tom Rapier posted on Twitter that the flight had to land in Madison due to "smoke in cabin," and all the passengers deplaned.
 American Airlines responded that the customers would be on another plane to Los Angeles around 7:30 p.m.

-American Airlines responded by promising that the crew would take "excellent care" of the grounded passengers.
+American Airlines promised that the crew would take "excellent care" of the grounded passengers.

-"Our team is working to get our customers on their way as quickly as possible and we apologize for any inconvenience this may have caused," an American Airlines spokesperson told Fox News in a statement.
+"Our team is working to get our customers on their way as quickly as possible, and we apologize for any inconvenience this may have caused," an American Airlines spokesperson told Fox News in a statement.

 CLICK HERE TO GET THE FOX NEWS APP